 The School of Law commencement ceremony is for all students who are graduating from the School of Law.
 We are honored and proud to recognize their efforts and accomplishments.

-The ceremony registration form is available on the Law School website.
-Registration deadline: February 16.
+Registration deadline: February 18.
 Near the end of February, all registered students will be sent further information regarding the ceremony.
 All students must register to ensure prospective graduates are seated and then recognized in alphabetical sequence by degree.

 Please contact the coordinator of this ceremony as far in advance as possible to discuss your needs and what accommodations you require.